AguaClara/Textbook/Filtration/Filtration_Design.rst

 Using this formula it becomes easy to see the relative sizes of different filter systems. **Note: Clare, consider adding the table from slide 23 here.**

-Understanding the amount of area requires for this component makes it easy to see why certain systems would be preferable to others, but also that overall filtration is only a polishing step and cannot treat as well as other unit processes.
+Understanding the amount of area requires for this component makes it easy to see why certain systems would be preferable to others, but also that overall filtration is only a polishing step and cannot treat as well as other unit processes, predominantly the flocculation-sedimentation combination.

-.. _porosity:
+.. _heading_porosity:

 Porosity
 ===========